xapian/xapian-gsoc-proposal/proposal.rst

 .. do and how your project will improve things for them.

 Given the wide variety of file formats that users use for their personal tasks, the ability to be able to extract text and have an easy interface to do that for whatever file format a user has is extremely useful.
-Support for multiple file formats was added a last year project.
+Support for multiple file formats was added in a GSoC 2019 Project.
 If a user has a new file format which he/she wants to index, he/she might not be able to do it with omega if there is no support or if it is not fast enough.
 So this project focuses on making omega a one stop solution for users to use regardless of file formats.

 Project Details